leosarra/openstud_driver/README.md

 ### Compile from source
 - `git clone` or download this repo.
-- open a terminal in the directory where the sources are stored.
+- Open a terminal in the directory where the sources are stored.
-- execute `mvn install -DskipTests` .
+- Execute `mvn install -DskipTests` .
 You will find the .jar file in the target folder.

 ### Add to your project